 Fujifilm X-T20 versus Nikon D7500

 The Fujifilm X-T20 and the Nikon D7500 are two digital cameras that were officially introduced, respectively, in January 2017 and April 2017.
 The X-T20 is a mirrorless interchangeable lens camera, while the D7500 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 The Fujifilm has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Fujifilm X-T20 and the Nikon D7500 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-T20 – represents the basis for the calculations across all the size and weight measures).